deviaze/seal/README.md

 ### Non-goals

 - Fully featured standard library for all usecases: `seal` is primarily suited for high level scripting and general purpose programming.
-We don't want to add every single hash algorithm, nor bind to every single part of Rust's standard library--providing too many options might end up confusing to the average user.
+We don't want to add every single hash algorithm, nor bind to every single part of Rust's standard library—providing too many options might end up confusing to the average user.
-- Top tier performance: although `seal` is pretty fast, `mlua` isn't the fastest way to use Luau; other runtimes using Luau directly (including but not limited to `lute` and Zig-based runtimes such as `Zune` and `cart`), may be faster than `seal`.
-On the other hand, because `seal` doesn't have an async overhead, its standard library should be faster than `Lune`'s, and because of its parallelism model, multithreaded programs in `seal` should be more stable than async programs in `Lune`.
+- Top tier performance: although `seal` is pretty fast, `mlua` isn't the fastest way to use Luau; runtimes like `Zune` and `lute` may be faster than `seal`.
+On the other hand, because `seal` doesn't have any tokio or async overhead, its standard library should be faster than `Lune`'s, and because of its parallelism model, multithreaded programs in `seal` should be more stable than async programs in `Lune`.